Monkey Business (1931 film): Awards and honors

-Sequel
+Proposed Sequel

 According to Turner Classic Movies' Robert Osborne, a sequel was planned for this film that would continue the gangster theme.
 During the development of that film, aviator Charles Lindbergh's son was kidnapped and killed by what were believed to be gangsters.
 The writers quickly shifted gears and instead based the next film, Horse Feathers, very loosely on the Marx Brothers' earlier stage show Fun in Hi Skule.